 What are the consequences if we use only one approach to understanding Zen?

-As it has been explained in this essay, there are two distinctly different ways to “know” about Zen.
-I’m going to argue that the kind of knowing that gives someone the most direct and deepest form of understanding is kind that is only gained by experience.
+As it has been explained in this essay.
+There are two distinctly different ways to “know” about Zen.
+I’m going to argue.
+That the kind of knowing that gives someone the most direct and deepest form of understanding.
+Is the kind that is only gained by experience.

 The primary goal of Zen is to attain enlightenment.

 It is not to write a dissertation on how Zen spread throughout the East and arrived in the United States.
 Or to understand it from any other academic standpoint.
 Can someone attain enlightenment and achieve the ultimate goal/experience of Zen.
 Without pursuing the religion from an academic approach.
 Yes! they can.

 Can someone attain enlightenment (according to Zen doctrine) without having the “Zen” experience?
 No! they can not.
 Even though academic study of Zen may deepen a practitioner’s understanding of the religion.
 From a historical and cultural standpoint.
 It is not a necessity to have the unique experience of enlightenment that Zen reaches for.